Rock Davis: Family, death and legacy

-It was his second son, also Rock—known as 'Young Rock' during the life of 'Old Rock'—who carried on the shipyard business, until his own death in 1913.
+It was his second son, also Rock—known as "Young Rock" during the life of "Old Rock"—who carried on the shipyard business, until his own death in 1913.
 By then, the era of large wooden vessels was nearing its end.
 The types of wooden vessels the Rock Davis yard had built, trading schooners, small steamships, and ferries, were being superseded by steel-hulled vessels—usually imported but otherwise built locally in more sophisticated shipyards—and the demand for new Sydney Harbour ferries was falling, in anticipation of the construction of the Sydney Harbour Bridge.
-The then recently completed 'Lady class' ferries were built with a light construction, in anticipation that they would only be used until the bridge was completed; paradoxically, because they were well-built and economical to operate, they would go on to have very long service lives.
+The then recently completed "Lady class" ferries were built with a light construction, in anticipation that they would only be used until the bridge was completed; paradoxically, because they were well-built and economical to operate, they would go on to have very long service lives.
 Davis's nephew, Arthur, continued to build vessels, at Empire Bay, into the 1930s.

-Nothing remains of 'the Big Shed'.
+Nothing remains of "the Big Shed".
 In 1923, it was badly damaged in a gale, and was then demolished.
 There are two works, made in 1917 and 1918, respectively, by the artist Lionel Lindsay, which show its unusual design; the 1917 etchings and pencil sketches are in the collection of the State Library of New South Wales and the 1918 etching is in the collection of the National Gallery of Australia.
 Another of Lindsay's etchings, made in 1923, shows a building at the yard—not long before it would have been demolished—and is in the collection of the National Library of Australia.
 There are builder's half models of the steamers, Alice (1888) and Grazier (1896), both built at the yard, in the collection of the Powerhouse Museum.

 Blackwall is now a largely residential suburban area of the Central Coast.
 The family home, which was adjacent to the north end of the shipyard, still stands at 380 Orange Grove Road / 21 Cedar Crescent, Blackwall, and was for many years the Orange Grove Private Hospital.
-'Orange Grove' is a reference to the Davis's extensive vegetable and fruit garden.
+"Orange Grove" is a reference to the Davis's extensive vegetable and fruit garden.
 The yard was on the land that is now occupied by the houses on Cedar Crescent, Blackwall.
-The land that includes the site of the never-dedicated cemetery, where Rock Davis's workers buried the victims of the wrecking of ss Maitland, is now covered by residential dwellings, at 42-50 Bogan St, Booker Bay, leaving only two Norfolk Island Pines from the old burial ground.
+The land that includes the site of the never-dedicated cemetery, where Rock Davis's workers buried the victims of the wrecking of Maitland, is now covered by residential dwellings, at 42-50 Bogan St, Booker Bay, leaving only two Norfolk Island pines from the old burial ground.